-The sample design for the Commercial Program Group used the stratified ratio estimator approach (Lohr 1999)19.
+The sample design for the Commercial Program Group used the stratified ratio estimator approach (Lohr 1999).
 The approach is similar to that used for the residential programs except that the sample is stratified by ex-ante energy savings (kWh) rather than by sub-program.
 Additionally, unlike with residential, all strata standard errors are estimated consistent with Lohr (1999) assuming a continuous distribution of the realization rate.
 The stratified ratio estimation approach takes advantage of information that is reported in the PMRS tracking system for each project in the program.
 The two key parameters in the stratified ratio estimate are a) the ratio between ex-post and ex-ante savings and b) the standard error of the estimate.
-The ratio between ex-post and ex-ante savings, known as the realization rate, measures the accuracy of the tracking estimates from project to project across the sample of projects.
-The standard error of the ratio estimate is a measure of the variability in the relationship between the ex-post and ex-ante estimates.
+The ratio between ex-post and ex-ante savings and b) the standard error of the accuracy of the tracking estimates from project to project across the sample of projects.
+The standard error of the ratio estimates.
 Both estimates help to define the relationship (e.g., the ratio as well as the relative precision of the ratio) between the tracking estimates of savings and the actual project savings.